Djeppschmidt/MicrobiomeSOP/README.md

 gzip sh_general_release_dynamic_s_all_10.05.2021.fasta
 ```

-Place database files in the project root directory or update paths in `config.yaml`.
+Place database files in your Download directory or update paths in `config.yaml`.

 ### 5. Run the Analysis